MyHeritage In Color: How to colourise black and white photos

 To use the tool, visit the MyHeritage In Color webpage.

-If you are not an existing MyHeritage user, you will need to register for a free account, or sign in using Facebook or Google.
+If you are not an existing MyHeritage user, you will need to register for a free account to use MyHeritage In Color, or sign in using Facebook or Google.

-Then simply upload your photo or drag and drop it into the frame and wait for the colourisation process to be completed, which should take a few minutes.
+Then simply upload a scan of your black and white photo or faded colour photo - alternatively drag and drop it into the frame - and wait for the colourisation process to be completed, which should take a few minutes.

 You can drag the slider across the image to compare the two versions, or use the icons on the top right to toggle quickly between them.